mountaintom/iOS-import-plist-to-core-data/README.md

 **error**: address (&error) of a NSError object pointer.
 See code example on how to use.

-**withMapping**: This the mapping of the attribute names in the Core Data entity to the attribute names in the plist.
+**withMapping**: This handles the mapping of the attribute names in the Core Data entity to the attribute names in the plist.
 In many case the names used in the plist wile be the same as the names used in the Core Data entity.
 This gives the chance to bridge the gap should they not be the same.
 This map is always required.
 And is a NSDictionary object.
 See code usage example.

 **withMapping specials**: If #timestamp or #counter are supplied as the right hand (value) part of the map, the following special actions will take place: